alkaitagi/INNO-S20-DMD/1/README.md

 2. Create a report that shows a table actor (rows) vs actor (columns) with the number of movies the actors co-starred.
 3. A report that lists all films, their film category and the number of times it has been rented by a customer.
 4. A report that, given a certain customer (parameter) and his/her historical data on rented movies, recommends other movies.
 Such a recommendation should be based on customers that watched similar sets of movies.
 Create a metric (any) to assess to which degree a movie is a good recommendation.
-5. You probably have heard of the “Bacon’s Law” (see link).
+5. You probably have heard of the “Bacon’s Law”.
 Create a report that shows the degrees of separation between a certain actor (choose one, this should be fixed) and any other actor.

 The queries and reports and the general appearance of the output will be considered in the grade.